Ashutosh-Panda2004/Backend-Theory/README.md

 # What is an IP Address?

 An **IP address** is like the address of your device on the internet.
 It’s assigned by your **Internet Service Provider (ISP)** whenever your device connects to the internet.
 This allows your device to communicate with websites, services, and other devices.
+The assignment of IP address is based on a protocol called DHCP (Dynamic Host Configuration Protocol).

 There are two main types of IP addresses: